STCF Conceptual Design Report: Volume 1 -- Physics & Detector

 Various CPV processes involving $\tau$ leptons have been discussed.
 A particularly interesting one is CPV in $\tau\to K_{S}\pi\nu$.
 Until now, the sensitivity for CPV has been at only the $\mathcal{O}(1\%)$ level when studying $\tau\to K_{S}\pi\nu$ decays using unpolarized $\tau$ leptons.
 The corresponding CPV sensitivity for one year of STCF data at $E_{\rm c.m.}=4.26$~GeV will be $\mathcal{O}(10^{-4})$, which is the level expected for the well-understood influence of SM CPV effects in the neutral kaon meson system.
 The future polarized $e^-$ beam option would enable unambiguous probes for new-physics sources of CPV in $\tau$-lepton decays to final states that do not contain neutral kaons, such as $\tau^-\to \pi^-\pi^0\nu$.
 Searches for $CP$ violation in heavy hadron decays and $\eta/\eta' \to \pi \pi$ decays could also be carried out at the STCF.

 {\bf Other searches for new physics beyond the SM:} With high luminosity, a clean collision environment and excellent detector performance, the STCF will have great potential to search for rare and forbidden decays and will serve as a powerful instrument for other investigations of physics beyond the SM.
-Such searches can be classified into three categories: (1) decays via a flavor-changing neutral current (FCNC), (2) decays with lepton flavor violation (LFV), and (3) decays with lepton number violation (LNV).
+Such searches can be classified into three categories: (1) decays via a FCNC process, (2) decays with LFV and (3) decays with LNV.
 The STCF will support searches for $\tau$-lepton LFV and LNV decays with sensitivities of $10^{-8}$ to $10^{-9}$.
-In addition, as discussed in section 7, it will serve as a platform to search for proposed new low-mass particles such as dark photons, light scalars and millicharged particles.
+In addition, as discussed in Section~\ref{sec:newphys}, it will serve as a platform to search for proposed new low-mass particles such as dark photons, light scalars and millicharged particles.

 The physics program at the STCF is a multidimensional program.
 We emphasize that the unprecedentedly high luminosity in the energy region of $2\sim 7$ GeV offers great physics potential, enabling us to develop a much more in-depth understanding of the challenges facing the SM and hopefully providing some clues or solutions for overcoming them.
 It will play a crucial role in leading the high-intensity frontier of elementary particle physics worldwide.